The Sociology of Sports

 About the Author(s)

 Tim Delaney is a professor of sociology at the State University of New York at Oswego.
-He teaches environmental sociology classes and is a member of SUNY Oswego’s sustainability studies program.
-He lives in Auburn, New York.
+He regularly teaches sociology of sport courses and is the Director of the Sports Studies program at SUNY Oswego.

 Tim Madigan is a professor and department chair of philosophy at St. John Fisher College in Rochester, New York.
-A past president of the Northeast Popular Culture Association and a member of his college’s Center for Sustainability, he teaches courses on environmental ethics.
+He is a past president of the Northeast Popular Culture Association.

 Tim Delaney and Tim Madigan

 Book Reviews & Awards